mth/yeti/doc/intro.rst

 the fields where value is a function literal will have ``this`` bound in their expression scope.
-This is unsafe (another field could call that function too, which can then call some method before all fields have been initialised), but is allowed because this is sometimes useful.
+This is unsafe (another field could call that function too, which can then call some method before all fields have been initialised), but is allowed because it is sometimes useful.

 All fields are private and can be seen only in the same class - they act like value bindings in the class scope.
 Class field definitions and